Working in Canada

 How many hours can an international student work off-campus?

-- If you are registered as full-time student during summer academic sessions (May to August) you may only work up to 20 hours per week during that period.
+- If you are registered as a full-time student during summer academic sessions (May to August), you may only work up to 20 hours per week during that period.

 There are no legal restrictions preventing students from working on-campus in addition to working the maximum 20 hours per week off-campus.
 However, it is highly recommended that you work a maximum of 20 hours per week on and/or off- campus when you are studying.